 Security cameras catch more than thefts.
-Here are six weird things caught on camera.
+Here are eight weird things caught on camera.

 It's important to take the security of your business seriously.
 From cyberattacks to thefts, your business can be targeted on multiple fronts, and it's hard to be profitable when you can't protect your assets.